charlesetc/walnut/readme.md

 make
 ```

-And now `irb -r walnut` will work.
+And now `irb -r walnut` should work.

 ## future work